TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/dragino-lps8/_index.md

 <!--more-->

-This page guides you on how to configure the Dragino LPS8N for adding {{% tts %}}.
+This page guides you on how to configure the Dragino LPS8N for adding on {{% tts %}}.

 ## Prerequisites